 Foster carers have a unique role in being able to share their skills and experience, whatever the age of the young people you’re looking after.
 Parent and child fostering, for example, lets you pass on your know-how to a young parent and helps to make what can be a stressful time a lot more enjoyable.

-Fostering is also a learning experience for yourself, through intentional parenting you will find out new ways to help a young person cope with the trauma they have experienced and how to effectively help them manage day-to-day anxieties.
+Fostering is also a learning experience for yourself.
+Through intentional parenting you will find out new ways to help a young person cope with the trauma they have experienced.
+Learning how to effectively help them manage day-to-day anxieties.
 And don’t forget we can also learn so much from listening and engaging with young people.

 Foster carers work from home, so they can easily combine their role with other responsibilities.
 This could be taking care of their own children or a job.
 The level of support you’ll have to give your foster child depends on their individual needs, but when you sign up to a fostering agency, you’ll be able to choose the type of fostering that fits in best with your life and commitments, whether it’s a short or long-term placement.